cyberbenj/speech/README.md

 ## License

-Pokedex is available as open source under the terms of the [MIT](LICENSE).
+Speech is available as open source under the terms of the [MIT](LICENSE).